-Shaohua Xie is a Researcher and Docent in Cancer Epidemiology working in the research group of Upper Gastrointestinal Surgery, Department of Molecular Medicine and Surgery.
+Shaohua Xie is Principal Researcher and Docent in Cancer Epidemiology working in the research group of Upper Gastrointestinal Surgery, Department of Molecular Medicine and Surgery.

 Shaohua Xie is member of the Reference Group for International Affairs of Karolinska Institutet and has been mainly involved in alumni activities.

 My research interests focus on cancer epidemiology.
 I am currently working on the epidemiology of upper gastrointestinal cancers, particularly that of esophageal adenocarcinoma.

 I am also interested in the epidemiology of other types of cancers and environmental health issues.

 Trends and Disparities in Oesophageal and Gastric Cancers

 I have been interested in the time trends and disparities across regions and social groups in oesophageal and gastric cancers.
 We have assessed the time trends in the incidence of these cancer in Sweden and in other parts of the world (Cancer Epidemol 2016, 2017; Int J Cancer 2017; Clin Epidemiol 2018; Acta Oncol 2018).
 We have reviewed existing literature on the social group disparities in the incidence and prognosis of oesophageal cancer (United European Gastroenterol J 2018).
 Our recent study found considerable geographic disparities in the incidence and tumour stage distribution of oesophageal cancer in Sweden (Scand J Gastroenterol 2020).
 We also finished quantitative analyses of the racial/ethnic disparities in the incidence of oesophageal and gastric cancers in the United States, using a panel of health disparity measures (Am J Epidemiol 2017; Cancer Res Treat 2019).